vipulnaik/working-drafts/open-phil/understanding-open-phils-evolution-on-migration-policy.md

 * The [August 2020 exit
   grant](https://www.openphilanthropy.org/focus/us-policy/immigration-policy/labor-mobility-partnerships-international-labor-mobility)
-  to Labor Mobility Partnersips was a little before the end of the 1.5-year timeframe of the previous 1.5-year [March 2019 incubation grant](https://www.openphilanthropy.org/focus/us-policy/immigration-policy/center-global-development-labor-mobility-partnerships).
+  to Labor Mobility Partnerships was a little before the end of the 1.5-year timeframe of the previous 1.5-year [March 2019 incubation grant](https://www.openphilanthropy.org/focus/us-policy/immigration-policy/center-global-development-labor-mobility-partnerships).
 The amount was also corresponding lower but at roughly the same rate